scott5/pigfx/README.md

 This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for the Altair emulator and in general.
 The changes are:
+- baud rate can be configured without rebuilding by modifying config.txt file
 - line and column numbers in ESC[H command start at 1 (not 0)
 - fixed issue with cursor rendering after clear screen
 - fixed issue with ESC[0K (clear current line after cursor)